vajonam/prusaslicer-novnc/README.md

 ## Overview

-This is NVIDIA hardware acceleted (NVIDIA Only Tested) container to run OrcaSlicer in web browser.
-It uses HW acceleration for GL.
-It is based on and a fork of https://github.com/helfrichmichael/prusaslicer-novnc, I moved away from PursaSlicer to OrcaSlicer so I built this.
+This container is designed exclusively for NVIDIA hardware (tested with NVIDIA) to run OrcaSlicer in a web browser with GPU-accelerated OpenGL.
+It is a fork of the prusaslicer-novnc project (https://github.com/helfrichmichael/prusaslicer-novnc), modified to replace PrusaSlicer with OrcaSlicer.

 ## How to use